panda-re/panda/panda/docs/manual.md

     be resumed and another recording can be made once the guest is resumed.

+A commandline flag `-record-from <snapshot>:<record-name>` to restores a qcow2 snapshot and immediately start recording is also provided for convenience.

 Start replays from the command line using the `-replay <name>` option.

 Of course, just running a replay isn't very useful by itself, so you will probably want to run the replay with some plugins enabled that